Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 By process of elimination we conclude that the polynomials we seek must arise by having their zeros randomly generated, and on the unit circle.
-Such polynomials have arisen in mathematical physics, which we describe next. \begin{note}{}{g:note:idp95553040} It would be interesting to define a natural-looking ensemble of random self-reciprocal polynomials which are unitary most of time, but not always.
+Such polynomials have arisen in mathematical physics, which we describe next. \begin{note}{Note}{}{rmt_connections-4-10} It would be interesting to define a natural-looking ensemble of random self-reciprocal polynomials which are unitary most of time, but not always.
 If such an ensemble was consistent with RH being true within the realm of current computation, and it predicted a height at which RH would start to fail, that could throw doubt on~RH.
-Indeed, one of the great shortcomings of RH skepticism is the lack of conjectures for: the height at which RH fails, how often zeros would be off the line, and how their real parts would be distributed. \end{note} \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 5.3 The circular \(\beta\)-ensembles} \typeout{************************************************} \begin{subsectionptx}{The circular \(\beta\)-ensembles}{}{The circular \(\beta\)-ensembles}{}{}{g:subsection:idp95498336} The \terminology{circular \(\beta\)-ensemble} consists of \(N\) random points \(e^{i\theta_1},\ldots,e^{i\theta_N}\) on the unit circle, equipped with the joint probability density function
+Indeed, one of the great shortcomings of RH skepticism is the lack of conjectures for: the height at which RH fails, how often zeros would be off the line, and how their real parts would be distributed. \hyperref[snapshots]{Principle~{\xreffont\ref{snapshots}}} implies that even if RH fails, 100\% of the zeros are on the critical line. \end{note} \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 6.3 The circular \(\beta\)-ensembles} \typeout{************************************************} \begin{subsectionptx}{Subsection}{The circular \(\beta\)-ensembles}{}{The circular \(\beta\)-ensembles}{}{}{CbetaE} The \terminology{circular \(\beta\)-ensemble} consists of \(N\) random points \(e^{i\theta_1},\ldots,e^{i\theta_N}\) on the unit circle, equipped with the joint probability density function

 This probability space is denoted~\(\CbetaE(N)\).
 We use \(\langle f(\theta_1,\dots,\theta_N) \rangle\) for the \terminology{expected value} of \(f\) averaged over \(\CbetaE(N)\).